apache/james-project/upgrade-instructions.md

 Note that ElasticSearch APIs had been undergoing some major changes, making a smooth migration hard to provide.
 We proposed 2 migration strategies.
 A simple one leading to major search inconsistencies in the process, and another one mitigating these inconsistencies (but getting rid of them).

+#### Configuration changes

+ElasticSearch 6 driver is relying on the high-level REST client and no more on the internal transport protocol.

+Thus, you need to update your configuration files accordingly:

+In `elasticsearch.properties` modify the `elasticsearch.port` properties to reference the HTTP port of your ElasticSearch nodes (**9200** by default instead of the previous default value of **9300**).

 ##### Simple strategy

 Procedure: